aws-samples/nft-deployment-amazon-managed-blockchain/README.md

 -	An AWS account with a VPC and a public subnet
 -	AWS SAM CLI : Install the AWS SAM CLI.
--	Node.js :Install Node.js 14, including the npm package management tool.
+-	Node.js: Install Node.js 14, including the npm package management tool.
--	Docker : Install Docker community edition.
+-	Docker: Install Docker community edition.
 -       Ensure you have permissions to make objects in the S3 bucket public
+-
 ### Deploy Ethereum node and Serverless components

 An AWS Serverless Application Model (SAM) template is used to deploy the stack